Howard Garns: Invention of Number Place

 Garns's colleagues at the Daggett architecture firm in Indianapolis recall the designer working on the game on one of the company's drawing boards.
 George Wiley, a draftsman for the firm between 1957 and 1967, told Indianapolis Monthly: "We had two extra drawing boards and one day Howard was sitting over there.
 I walked over and asked what he was working on and he said, 'Oh, a game'.
 It looked like a crossword puzzle but it had numbers.
 It had little squares.
 I walked around on his side and he covered it up.
 It was a secret."

 Robert Hindman, another draftsman at the firm, corroborated the story.
 "I saw sketches and I thought it was a crossword puzzle, but I wasn't really interested in it," he said.
 "But it was his thing.
 He just loved doing it."

 Dell Pencil Puzzles and Word Games, which first published Number Place in May 1979, did not publish Garns's byline on the puzzle.
-However, Will Shortz, a crossword compiler for The New York Times, discovered that Garns's name appeared in the list of contributors at the front of the magazine whenever Number Place appeared, and was absent from all other editions.
+However, Will Shortz, the crossword editor for The New York Times, discovered that Garns's name appeared in the list of contributors at the front of the magazine whenever Number Place appeared, and was absent from all other editions.

 Garns was alive when Number Place, renamed Su Doku, became popular in Japan in the mid-1980s, but died before it became an international phenomenon in November 2004, when it was printed by The Times of London.